Feeds:

 Wednesday Wisdom

-Seed tomorrow with wise, deliberate self-improvement today!
+Seed tomorrow with wise self-awareness today!

 www.marilynnsemonick.com